 2. Do keyword research.

 This is one of the most important steps in PPC marketing.
 Your keyword lists will be a big part of the campaigns you set up for search.
 You want your ads to show up specifically when people are looking for what you have to say or sell.
 The way to learn what terms people are using (and how competitive different terms are) is to take time to do the research.
+Try using long-tail keywords to keep bidding costs low.

 3. Prioritize relevance.

-One of the best things about online marketing is that you can more effectively reach the specific people most likely to be interested in your website in the context where they’re looking for or thinking about what you have to sell.
+One of the best things about online marketing is that you can more effectively reach the specific people most likely to be interested in your website or business in the context where they’re looking for or thinking about what you have to sell.
 Your ads will perform much better if you can make them relevant to the person at the moment they see them.

 Good keyword research is a big part of this, but you should also do ad targeting based on demographic information and user interests to better get your ads in front of the right people.